-What Cardio Does (and Doesn’t Do) for Weight
+What Cardio Does (and Does Not Do) for Weight

 Cardio burns calories during the activity.
 A 150-pound woman burns roughly 300 to 400 calories in a 45-minute moderate-intensity cardio session.
-That’s useful.
+That is useful.
 But cardio does not build muscle.
 It does not raise resting metabolic rate.
-And because the body adapts to steady-state cardio efficiently, the same session burns fewer calories over time as fitness improves — a process called metabolic adaptation.
+And because the body adapts to steady-state cardio efficiently, the same session burns fewer calories over time as fitness improves, a process called metabolic adaptation.

 Women who rely on cardio for weight loss often find that initial results plateau, and increasing volume becomes the only lever available.
-There’s a limit to how much cardio is sustainable.
+There is a limit to how much cardio is sustainable.

 What Resistance Training Does for Weight